drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 #### Installation

 So far installation and configuration is pretty straight forward, I already defined toolheads in seperate config files, so following the [guide](https://github.com/DraftShift/StealthChanger/wiki/Configuration) was relatively easy.
+Make sure to use the [easy config](https://github.com/jwellman80/klipper-toolchanger-easy) by @averen or use the klipper-toolchanger from June 2024 because newer commits have broken stealthchanger.
+There is a DSD fork in the works that will bring everything together but right now it's still in alpha and I have not used it yet.

 #### Calibration